simon-verbois/plex-k3s/README.md

-# Deploying Plex Media Server on K3s/Kubernetes
+# Deploying Plex Media Server on Kubernetes

 This repository contains a set of Kubernetes manifests for deploying [Plex Media Server](https://www.plex.tv/).